CoderDojoTC/ai-racing-league/docs/setup/microSD-write-speed.md

 ![64 GB micro SD card](../img/64GB-microSD.png)

+In the item above, the "Class 10" indicates it will write above 10 MB/sec.

 ## Bandwidth Calculation for 224x224 Color Images

 What speed microSD card should you purchase?
 Low-cost cards write at 10 MB/sec and more expensive cards can run up to 100 MB/sec.
 What one should we purchase?